-No employees were terminate during the audit year that had access to computers.
+Management represents that no terminations were made during the audit year that access to computers.

 14) Prevention of Sexual Harassment

 A. Using the 5 randomly selected employees/officials from Payroll and Personnel procedure #9A, obtain sexual harassment training documentation from management, and observe that the documentation demonstrates each employee/official completed at least one hour of sexual harassment training during the calendar year as required by R.S.
 42:343.